mikongame/Module-3-Project-2-ML-Fraud-Detection/your-code/README.md

 Here we created a new salary range column that indicates presence or absence of salary in the previouys salary range column or listed in benefits.

 #### Text
 *It refers to columns of categorical variables which are whole sentences/paragraphs.*
- After that, we used TF-IDF to vectorize each word.

 * Those columns have been combined into 1 and have been cleaned and lemmatized, using SpaCy, to form a new BoW based on it's lemmas.
 * Once cleaned we transformed the corpus of the text to a matrix using TfidfVectorizer.
 * As the sparse matrix was quite big, its dimensionality was reduced using UMAP.

 #### Merge
-Enclosing preprocessing, we have merge the 3 resulting datasets from previous steps: The one with categorical variables' dummies, the numerical columns and the two dimensions resulting from UMAP.
+Enclosing preprocessing, we have merge the 3 resulting datasets from previous steps; the one with categorical variables' dummies, the numerical columns and the two dimensions resulting from UMAP.

 ### Model Training and Evaluation